 Unlike the uniform look and colors of the French Quarter, the houses become more vibrant in this artist community.
 Here are a few things worth seeing:

-Paloma Cafe for some delicious breakfast or brunch.
+Paloma Cafe (now closed, unfortunately) for some delicious breakfast or brunch.
 I particularly liked the matcha latte and the avocado toast.
 Nearby you’ll find Dr. Bob Folk Art, which was reminiscent of Slab City’s East Jesus, full of upcycled art in curious combinations.

 From there it’s a quick walk to Studio BE, an absolute must in the neighborhood.
 You’ll find a 35,000 square foot warehouse full of #BLM movement and Hurricane Katrina crisis large-scale art installations, created by local artist Brandan Odums.
 I was blown away by how prolific and varied his work was, incorporating sculpture, street art, and even a basketball court to spread awareness, and ultimately share the power of love.